Report: F. Hengstermann

 Experiences of a medical officer serving with the Task Force Kunduz in 2011

-Background to deployment – how did it happen?
+Background to my deployment – how did it happen?

-The demands being faced by the German Armed Forces (GAF) in general and in the various individual areas have undergone a fundamental transformation since the end of the Cold War.
-The principles and techniques, structures and focus of the GAF are subject to continuous and sustained evolution.
-It has become a major problem to keep oneself fit with regard to comprehension, expertise and even skills in order to be up-to-date and combat ready.
-This applies particularly to personnel of all ranks who had been serving with the forces in the old days of the Cold War and who had received their training and thus formed their essential outlook during this period.
-This is something that I myself could recently witness and also experience in my own case.
+The demands being faced by the Bundeswehr in general and in the various individual areas have undergone a fundamental transformation since the end of the Cold War.
+The principles and techniques, structures and focus of the Bundeswehr are subject to continuous and sustained evolution.
+It has become a major problem to keep oneself up-to-date with regard to comprehension, expertise and even skills in order to be up-to-date and combat ready, particularly for those personnel of all ranks who were already serving with the forces in the old days of the Cold War and who received their training and thus formed their essential outlook during this period.
+This is something that I myself was recently able to witness and also experience in my own case.

 Deployment as a planned strategy